Error with reverse in version 2.1.00

 Switching to Linux also helps avoiding those errors.

-#3 Updated by Marijan Matic about 7 years ago
+#3 Updated by Marijan Matic over 7 years ago

 You may wonder why I persist testing to reverse the JDK.
 I found out that the JDK ramc files are not complete in sense of containig information about the class relationships.
 For example, take the JTable class and try to display all associations.
 The ramc contains the inheritance and realization relationships for JTable, but no associations.
 I would expect from ramc to contain all these informations.
 JTable is not uniqe, there are other JDK classes whihc has the same problem.
 Maybe the ramc files should be updated too.